Smithsonian Institution achieves significant fleet efficiency improvements

 The need for a change in tactics

 Careful review and analysis of the fleet study report indicated that an inefficient and disjointed approach to fleet management was in place.
-As such, the Smithsonian created the new position of Fleet Manager and recruited Bill Griffiths to the post.
+As such, the Smithsonian created the new position of Fleet Manager.

-After reviewing several software products, in late 2007 Griffiths opted for the web-based and highly configurable FleetWave fleet management information system from Chevin Fleet Solutions, which is able to be customized to incorporate the specific needs of the charitable organization.
+After reviewing several software products, in late 2007 the institution opted for the web-based and highly configurable FleetWave fleet management information system from Chevin Fleet Solutions, which is able to be customized to incorporate the specific needs of the charitable organization.

 Putting a solution in place